MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/what-s-new-for-vba-in-office-2016.md

 ---
-title: What's New for VBA in Office 2016 ms.prod: office ms.assetid: c0294abb-bc0e-495d-b387-4398378dd3ad
+title: What's new for VBA in Office 2016 ms.prod: office ms.assetid: c0294abb-bc0e-495d-b387-4398378dd3ad
 ms.date: 06/08/2017
 ---

-# What's New for VBA in Office 2016
+# What's new for VBA in Office 2016

 The following tables summarize the new VBA language updates for Office 2016.

 ## Access

 |**Name**|**Description**|
 |:-----|:-----|